4 Reasons to Read Romance Novels: A Review of Lady Bridget’s Diary

 Plus, the geeky, shy, quiet girl always wins, often by accepting, loving on, and being herself.
 If nothing else, Lady Bridget will inspire you to be yourself and tell society, and others’ opinions, to sod off.

-The majority of women experience responsive desire.
-You need sexy things to happen first and then you get in the mood.
+Many people, especially women, experience responsive desire—they need sexy things to start happening before they feel in the mood.
 The good news?
 Those sexy things can start in your brain!

-To create this “erotic environment,” think about sex more.
-One great way to do this?
-You guessed it – read romance novels!
-The sexual tension and sex scenes put sex on your brain before it happens, helping you get in the mood more quickly.
+To create this explicitly erotic environment, think about sex more.
+Romance novels are one great way to do this!
+The sexual tension–nevermind the sex scenes themselves—keep sex at the forefront of your mind.
+This, in turn, helps you get in the mood more quickly!

 Speaking of sexual tension, Lady Bridget and Darcy have it in spades.
 There’s clandestine kisses (duh), brooding looks (also duh), and when they finally get it on…let’s just say the book lover in you will swoon. 😉

-Romance novels let you extend foreplay throughout the day.
+Romance novels let you experience foreplay throughout the day

 Whether you read romance novels set in 1820s London, outer space, or Times Square, they’ll include some sexy new idea for you to try.
 This is especially true of romance novels written recently where you see characters asking each other what they want and exploring what they like together.

-So while you might not find yourself caught in rainstorm while riding in a curricule through Hyde Park, having a picnic in a secluded part of your favorite park is a fabulous date idea (sexy times optional but encouraged).
-You might not attend balls, but you can schedule a fancy date night somewhere besides your favorite neighborhood joint.
+So while you might not find yourself caught in rainstorm while riding in a curricule through Hyde Park, having a picnic in a secluded part of your favorite park is a fabulous date idea.
+You might not attend balls, but you can schedule a fancy date night somewhere besides your favourite neighborhood joint.

 And if that isn’t a good reason to indulge in one, I don’t know what is.